-- 5.20 Sections 3 and 7 Carers and Disabled Children Act 2000 provides for local authority social services departments to run short break voucher schemes.
-Voucher schemes are designed to offer flexibility in the timing of carers' breaks and choice in the way services are delivered to disabled people while their usual carer is taking a break. - 5.21 Regulations made under s3 of the 2000 Act have come into effect in England (but not as yet in Wales) followed by Department of Health guidance 'Carers and Disabled Children's Act 2000 Vouchers for short-term breaks Policy and Practice Guidance'.
-The essential details of the English scheme being: - All voucher schemes must now be in accordance with these regulations. - Vouchers may be expressed in terms of money; or a period of time but a time voucher must specify the service for which the voucher may be redeemed; and may specify the supplier of services authorised by the local authority to supply that service. - Community care time vouchers may be issued: - to a person cared for, or - a carer, provided the person cared for either consents to this or is unable to consent through lack of capacity. - Children Act vouchers, may be issued to a parent-carer. - Money vouchers may only be issued in the case of a community care voucher to a person cared for, or in the case of Children Act vouchers to a parent-carer. - Vouchers must not be issued to persons who are proscribed under the Direct Payment regulations.
+- 5.25 Sections 3 and 7 Carers and Disabled Children Act 2000 provides for local authority social services departments to run short break voucher schemes.
+Voucher schemes are designed to offer flexibility in the timing of carers' breaks and choice in the way services are delivered to disabled people while their usual carer is taking a break. - 5.26 Regulations174 made under s3 of the 2000 Act have come into effect in England (but not as yet in Wales) followed by Department of Health guidance 'Carers and Disabled Children's Act 2000 Vouchers for short-term breaks Policy and Practice Guidance'.
+The essential details of English scheme being: - All voucher schemes must now be in accordance with these regulations. - Vouchers may be expressed in terms of money; or a period of time but a time voucher must specify the service for which the voucher may be redeemed; and may specify the supplier of services authorized by the local authority to supply that service. - Community care time vouchers may be issued: - to a person cared for, or - a carer, provided the person cared for either consents to this or is unable to consent through lack of capacity - Children Act vouchers, may be issued to a parent-carer. - Money vouchers may only be issued in the case of a community care voucher to a person cared for, or in the case of Children Act vouchers to a parent-carer. - Vouchers must not be issued to persons who are proscribed under the Direct Payment regulations - All Vouchers must be redeemed within the financial year during which they are is issued; a voucher is redeemed on the day on which the service that is secured against the value of the voucher is delivered; - A voucher shall only be redeemable for services supplied by- (a) the local authority that issued the voucher (the "issuing authority"); or (b) a relevant supplier of services.

-&lt;sup>148 The Carers and Disabled Children (Vouchers) (England) Regulations 2003 SI No. 1216.
+174 The Carers and Disabled Children (Vouchers) (England) Regulations 2003 SI No. 1216.

-- All vouchers must be redeemed within the financial year during which they are issued; a voucher is redeemed on the day on which the service that is secured against the value of the voucher is delivered. - A voucher shall only be redeemable for services supplied by (a) the local authority that issued the voucher (the "issuing authority"); or (b) a relevant supplier of services. - Where the voucher holder indicates s/he wants to use a supplier with whom the local authority does not have a contract, the authority must enter into a contract with this supplier provided the preferred supplier agrees and complies with the authority's usual terms and conditions. - If the service user ceases to be ordinarily resident in the issuing authority's area without the full value of any vouchers held in relation to him being redeemed, any vouchers which remain unredeemed on the day on which that person ceases to be ordinarily resident must be returned to the issuing authority. - Where a voucher holder wishes the supplier to provide additional or more expensive services, this may occur if a third party agrees to pay to the supplier the difference between the cost which will be met by the voucher and the actual cost of the service supplied ["third party" means someone other than the service user, the parent-carer, or the issuing authority]. - A voucher must not be used to secure residential accommodation: - (a) for a period in excess of 28 consecutive days; and - (b) in any period of 12 months for periods which exceed 120 days in total.
+- Where the voucher holder indicates s/he wants to use a supplier with whom the local authority does not have a contract the authority must enter into a contract with this supplier provided the preferred supplier agrees and complies with the authorities usual terms and conditions - If the service user ceases to be ordinarily resident in the issuing authority's area without the full value of any vouchers held in relation to him being redeemed, any vouchers which remain unredeemed on the day on which that person ceases to be so ordinarily resident must be returned to the issuing authority. - Where a voucher holder wishes the supplier to provide additional or more expensive services, this may occur if a third party agrees to pay to the supplier the difference between the cost which will be met by the voucher and the actual cost of the service supplied ["third party" means someone other than the service user, the parent-carer, or the issuing authority]. - A voucher must not be used to secure residential accommodation:- - (a) for a period in excess of 28 consecutive days; and - (b) in any period of 12 months for periods which exceed 120 days in total.